-In this paper, we present a segmentation solution in cases where classical segmentation methods fail.
-Diseased vessels show a wide variability of density values, which makes it difficult to detect the vessel boundary.
-A cylindrical model fitting requires neither a preprocessing step nor any operator estimation, such as, gradient, derivative, etc.
+In this paper, we present a segmentation solution for visualization and analysis purposes in cases where classical segmentation methods based on boundary detection often fail.
+Diseased vessels show a wide variability of density values, which is a challenge because calcifications appear as bones and partial occlusion or soft plaques appear as soft tissues.
+This makes it difficult to detect the vessel boundaries.
+The cylindrical 3D model fitting requires neither a preprocessing step nor any operator estimation, such as, gradient, derivative, etc.

 The cylindrical model fitting can be considered as initial step to implement an automatic segmentation of vascular structures.
 Future work should address the following issues: performance, handling of vessel bifurcations, and inclusion of further anatomical knowledge.
+An evaluation of robustness is required using this technique, which will help to evaluate the choice of initial parameters.